 For Middle School and High School teachers in the Onondaga Lake watershed

 Teachers are invited to apply for small grants to implement and test a new curriculum about traditional and scientific ecological knowledge, focusing on Onondaga Lake and structured around the Thanksgiving Address and its values of gratitude and reciprocity.

-The purpose of the grants is to support one to three teachers within a single school district who wish to implement at least two lessons from the curriculum during the Fall of 2016.
-Six grants averaging $3800 will support
+The purpose of the grants is to support one to three teachers within a single school district who wish to implement at least two lessons from the curriculum during the Fall of 2017.
+Three grants averaging $4000 will support

-• One or more field trips (can be fall or spring) to the Skä·noñh — Great Law of Peace Center on Onondaga Lake
+• One or more field trips to the Skä·noñh — Great Law of Peace Center on Onondaga Lake

 • An in-school project

 • An outreach event or display